How to build your own payment gateway from scratch: 5-step guide

-Why create your payment gateway?
+Why create your own payment gateway?

-Who may need a custom gateway?
+Who may need to build a payment gateway solution?

-- Large companies with high turnover;
+- Online businesses with large turnover;

 - Scaling payment providers;